 THE 5 percent of Americans with the highest incomes now account for 37 percent of all consumer purchases, according to the latest research from Moody’s Analytics.
 That should come as no surprise.
 Our society has become more and more unequal.

-My gut reaction was outrage at such a ridiculous statement.
 Income inequality does not make a society more unequal.
 Equality is purely based upon opportunity, not the final result!

 The economy won’t really bounce back until America’s surge toward inequality is reversed.

 This article really had me reflecting on all the posts I’ve seen on Twitter, Facebook, and the comments I hear from people now and again about the inequality of earnings of those at the top and the “working class”.
 I’m not going to argue that executive pay is too high or too low.
 That’s a whole separate conversation.
 What I am going to say is that differences in income and purchasing power has no bearing on equality.

 Somehow, people have become convinced that equality should mean equality in income, pay, and benefits rather than opportunity.
 It is what one does with those opportunities that will dictate income, pay, benefits, etc.

 If someone doesn’t study in school and fails tests, should they receive the same grade as someone who passes all the tests with perfect scores?
 Of course not.